 - Add 2 green onions to the wok and mix into the fried rice.

-- Plate the rice and sprinkle with sesame seeds and the remaining green onions.
+- Plate the rice and sprinkle it with sesame seeds and the remaining green onions.

-- Enjoy on it’s own or with a side of fried green beans, garlic snow peas or bok choy.
+- Enjoy it on its own or with a side of fried green beans, garlic snow peas, or bok choy.